Credit Card Processing for Small Business Owners

 Here at Your FundingTree, we can handle most of the work for you.
 All you’ll need to do is fill out a quick online form that gives us some details about your business.
 We’ll reach out to trusted partners once we determine your needs and get offers and contracts for you to review.

 We’ll find out if you have to request an interchange-plus rate so that you will have the information you need to negotiate better rates.

 The interchange-plus rate lets you know the amount of markup a processor charges and is something that you will want to know prior to making a decision.

 We’ll also help you find month-to-month contracts, which we discussed before.
 These contracts save you money due to lower rates and the lack of a long-term and difficult-to-exit contract.

 Since the processors we contact know that they are competing with other companies for your business, they’ll give you a better price than if you were to contact them directly yourself.
 No company will bid against itself, but they will bid against their competitors.

-We can also help you secure funding for your processing needs by getting lenders to compete for your business as well.
+We can also help you secure funding for your small business’s credit card processing needs by getting lenders to compete to earn your business.
 A 90-second online application is all you need to get offers from up to five finance companies.
 You can use this money to get credit card processing equipment, a POS system, or other things for your business.

 Are You Ready to Find the Best Processing Company for Your Business?
-Fill Out Our Quick Application and We’ll Get to Work Matching You with Potential Partners or Call 888-782-0348 Today!
+Fill Out Our Quick Application, and We’ll Get to Work Matching You with Potential Partners or Call 704-904-0774 Today!